opennetworkinglab/onos/tools/dev/p4vm/README.md

 # ONOS-P4 Developer Virtual Machine

-This directory contains files necessary to build and provision a VM to test and develop ONOS support for P4 Runtime.
+This directory contains files necessary to build and provision a VM to test and develop ONOS support for P4Runtime.

 For more information on P4 support in ONOS please visit the following web page:
 <https://wiki.onosproject.org/x/FYnV>